kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ### Creating a project, resolving external dependencies

 You can create a new Katalon Studio project, import the required external dependencies, and write your Test Cases for "Visual Testing".
-Let me describe the procedure how to create your "Visual Testing Reborn" project.
+Let me describe the procedure how to create your "Visual Inspection Reborn" project.

 1. Install "Gradle" build tool into your PC.
 Please follow this [guide](https://gradle.org/install/) to install Gradle on your machine.